|

 Flame thunderbolt / Firebolt |

-The Mainland Chinese version has departed from the 'lightning bolt' simile to compare the broom to an arrow (or 'bolt') that has been shot from a crossbow.
+- The Mainland Chinese version departs completely from the 'lightning bolt' simile to compare the broom to an arrow (or 'bolt') that has been shot from a crossbow.

 An advertisement for the Firebolt appears at Chapter 4.
 The text of the advertisement can be found at The Firebolt in the Passages section.